AdrielHamptonGroup/auto-donor-research/README.md

 * Added command line arguments to `auto_donor_research.R`
 * List `donor_id` in message for donors where no receipts were found
+* Fix error for case where receipts were returned, but none matched the requested name

 Setpember 7:
 * Added a `reseach_status` flag to the `donors` table so `auto_donor_research`